WP Table Manager documentation

 - Cell type: default or HTML.
 The default type allows you to make calculation with it the HTML inserting HTML content like images.
 A WYSIWYG editor for every cell will be implemented in the next version, for the moment you add HTML in the cell.

-- The cell background is about defining background color of course
+- Cell background color: defining background color of course

 Borders and font options can be applied on single or multiple cells